Harris, Embiid lead 76ers over Raptors 109-102

 TIP-INS

-76ers: G Seth Curry sat out with a sore ankle, moving Korkmanz into the starting lineup for only the second time this season. … Embiid made 11 of 12 free throws and is shooting 87.7% from the foul line over the last 12 games.
+76ers: G Seth Curry sat out with a sore ankle, moving Korkmanz into the starting lineup for only the second time this season. … Embiid made 11 of 12 free throws and is shooting 87.7% from the foul line over the last 12 games. … The 76ers broke a four-game road losing streak.

 Raptors: G Kyle Lowry missed a fourth straight game with a sprained left thumb. … VanVleet’s streak of 64 games with at least one 3-pointer was extended with 3:22 left in the game. … The Raptors’ only lead was 3-2.